 It was just a normal night.
-My aunt was coming in to town so that she could help out.
-I had gone to bed and was just expecting to wake up and see my aunt in the morning.
+My aunt was coming into town from Dallas Texas so that she could help out.
+It had been hard on my parents taking care of me while also remaining taking care of everything and everyone else in our house.
+I had gone to bed and was expecting to wake up and see my aunt in the morning.
 While trying to fall asleep I started feeling really nauseous, so I decided that I would go downstairs to eat something.
 I went downstairs and everyone was still awake.
-My brother, sister, mom, and aunt were talking.
+My brother, sister, mom, and aunt were talking while standing around the granite top island in the kitchen.
 My dad had left earlier that day to go on a business trip.
 I was talking and eating, but not feeling any better.
 I started laughing for no reason and couldn’t stop.
-I started feeling airy (like I was a ghost).
+I started feeling airy like anything could pass right through me.
 It felt like I was tiny and I was inside my brain.
-It was like I was a robot and my brain was the control room.
+It was like I was a robot and my brain was the control room, it was like I was looking through a glass wall instead of my eyes.
 Everything around me was bigger and it felt like I couldn’t physically touch it.
-Like I said I felt like I was inside a control room in my brain and looking through glass.
 I don’t remember this, but my mom said that I got really weak and had to be helped up the stairs.
-I got in my bed and continued to feel weird.
+I got in my bed and continued to feel ghostly.
 While lying there I could hear my aunt and mom speaking.
 I couldn’t speak back to them though, and couldn’t move any of my body.
 I was trying to tell them to take me to the hospital, but couldn’t get the words out.
 It was like my brain couldn’t signal my mouth to actually say any words.
-Then I felt like I had left the earth… I pictured myself holding on to a rope in a deep black tunnel.
+Then I felt like I had left the earth… I pictured myself holding on to a long hemp rope in a deep black tunnel.
 If I had let go I would have died, at least that’s what I thought.
 Then I pictured a different scene.
-I was standing in a forest that had a lake.
-It was night out.
+I was standing in a forest that had a small lake.
+It was at night, so it was pitch dark, except for the moon and stars.
 I was standing by a tree looking out into the lake.
-There in the lake I saw my dead body.
-I was dressed in a white dress and floating in the water.
-I turned to the right and I saw white light.
+There in the lake, I saw my dead body.
+I was dressed in an ankle length flowing white dress and floating in the water.
+I turned to the right and I saw a white light.
 It was so bright I could hardly keep my eyes all the way open.
-I didn’t know what was happening, but decided to pray.
+I didn’t know what was happening but decided to pray.
 I’m not religious, but I thought why not?
-It couldn’t hurt anything… So I prayed that I wouldn’t die.
-Now this was a game changer for me, because when this happened I was suicidal.
+It couldn’t hurt anything… so I prayed that I wouldn’t die.
+Now, this was a game changer for me because when this happened I was suicidal.
 I realized when going through these different scenes that I didn’t want to die.
 I thought about all the things I want to do in my life, all my dreams.
 Then I heard a voice.
-It was a deep mans voice.
+It was a deep man’s voice.
 I never saw anyone; I only heard the voice.
-I don’t remember exactly what he said, but something along the lines of I wouldn’t die.
+I don’t remember exactly what he said, but something along the lines of that I had a choice to make.
+I could go with him and be at peace, or I could keep fighting.
 I think that this happened to me to show me that my life is important.
 That even though life is hard sometimes, I couldn’t give up just yet.
-I’m so glad that that happened, because I haven’t been suicidal since.
+I’m so glad that that happened because I haven’t been truly suicidal since.

 I’ll always remember that night.
 I’ll remember that even if I’m having a rough day and don’t feel like living on, I have things to live for.
 I have to pick myself back up and keep going.
 That is my story of what I call my near-death experience.
 I will never know what truly happened, but all I know is that it taught me a big lesson.
 Don’t give up!